Innovation that sustains: Setting the standard for sustainable stevia

 - 137 control criteria in 13 categories

-- 10 critical and 33 major focus areas, including worker health & safety, no forced labor, chemical handling, banned substances
+- 10 critical and 33 major focus areas, including worker health & safety, no forced labor, chemical handling, or banned substances

 - Third-party oversight assures compliance through Intertek, Sedex audits; FSSC22000 certification